The

 the design was altered.

-was decided to adopt a two deck approach to the ship.
-The upper
+two deck approach to the ship.
+The upper would contain the main

-would contain the main passenger accommodation, public spaces,
+passenger accommodation, public spaces, lounge, dining room and

-lounge, dining room and promenades.
-The lower deck would contain
+promenades.
+The lower deck would contain the smoking room and

-the smoking room and washrooms and the crew's quarters.
-There
+washrooms and the crew's quarters.
+There were many design changes

-were many design changes to the R101's interior; some of the original
+to the R101's interior; some of the original drawings show a three

-drawings show a three deck ship, with the promenade decks on the
+deck ship, with the promenade decks on the upper level.

 The